What is Programming For Lovers?

 Content Engineer

-Xavier is a rising Junior studying CS and Math at CMU.
-Since picking up programming in middle school, he has always enjoyed problem-solving and building things from full stack web development to machine learning applications.
+Xavier is an undergraduate computer science and mathematics student at Carnegie Mellon University.
+Since picking up programming in middle school, he has always enjoyed problem solving and building things, from full stack web development to machine learning applications.
 He also hopes to further develop his interest in programming languages and type theory.

 Spencer Fisher